What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 Though much of GlobalPost’s website is available free and supported by ads, the site offers a yearly premium subscription service called Passport that includes access to conference calls and meetings with reporters, as well as custom research projects.
 In early 2010, it announced its Passport program would be among the first to use Journalism Online’s Press+ paid-content system.

-GlobalPost’s most successful revenue stream relative to its expectations, the source of 12 percent of its revenue, has been its syndication business through which news organizations can pay to use its foreign coverage.
+As of 2013, about two-thirds of GlobalPost’s revenue came from advertising, but the organization’s most successful revenue stream relative to its expectations, the source of 19 percent of its revenue as of 2013, has been its syndication business through which news organizations can pay to use its foreign coverage.
 Its 25 or so clients include CBS News, PBS, New York Daily News and The Huffington Post.
 The site has also received at least $3 million in foundation funding from various organizations.
+In 2013, it began a more extensive partnership with NBC News.